 It’s a common enough query that brings people to the blog that I thought it would be worth exploring some of what we mean by “soul tie” for our November series, and talk about how to frame this in a Christian way.
 So let’s jump in!

 When people use the term “soul tie”, what they usually mean is that, in the spiritual realm, our souls are united to someone else, and that “tie” is binding us to a person we don’t want to be bound to, and is hampering our efforts at moving ahead in life.

-Most commonly, soul ties are seen to develop in the sexual realm, though that’s not the only way to see them (and I’ll be exploring some other ideas later in this soul tie series soul ties to kids, parents, and more).
+Most commonly, they are seen to develop in the sexual realm, though that’s not the only way to see them (and I’ll be exploring some other ideas later in this series series soul ties to kids, parents, and more).

 “Soul ties” are largely a Christian concept (in the sense that they’re discussed in the Christian world), and the biblical basis for them is supposed to be 1 Corinthians 6:15-20, which I’m going to quote here in the New Living Translation:

 Don’t you realize that your bodies are actually parts of Christ?
 Should a man take his body, which is part of Christ, and join it to a prostitute?
 Never!
 And don’t you realize that if a man joins himself to a prostitute, he becomes one body with her?
 For the Scriptures say, “The two are united into one.”But the person who is joined to the Lord is one spirit with him.

 Run from sexual sin!
 No other sin so clearly affects the body as this one does.
 For sexual immorality is a sin against your own body.
 Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
 You do not belong to yourself, for God bought you with a high price.
 So you must honor God with your body.

 Do you not know that he who unites himself with a prostitute is one with her in body?
 For it is said, “The two will become one flesh.”